 • Establishing an information hierarchy for your website.

-• Distributing page authority and ranking power across your site.
+• Distributing ranking power and page authority throughout your website.

 Why Internal Links are Important for SEO